Flowduino/EventDrivenSwift/README.md

 ### `EventReceiver`
 An `EventReceiver` is a `class` inheriting the base type provided by this library called `EventReceiver`.

-Beneath the surface, `EventReceiver` is descends from `Thread`, and is literally what is known as a `Persistent Thread`.
+Beneath the surface, `EventReceiver` descends from `Thread`, and is literally what is known as a `Persistent Thread`.
 This means that the `Thread` would typically exist either for a long as your particular application would require it, or even for the entire lifetime of your application.

 Unlike most Threads, `EventReceiver` has been built specifically to operate with the lowest possible system resource footprint.
 When there are no *Events* waiting to be processed by your `EventReceiver`, the Thread will consume absolutely no CPU time, and effectively no power at all.